zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup-dev-environment/setup-dev-environment.md

   ![](images/12-upload-key.png " ")

 12. Paste the public key's value into the window and click **Add**.
 The key is uploaded, and its fingerprint is displayed.
-Add the fingerprint value to your `msdataworkshop.properties` file, you'll use the fingerprint later.
+Add the fingerprint value to your `msdataworkshop.properties` file, you will use the fingerprint later.

   ![](images/13-upload-key2.png " ")